carabina/Swiftest/README.md

 To see all the available assertions and features available, check out the [example project](src/Example).

 ## Installation
 Swiftest can be installed using the Swift package manager.
+Add this line to your `Package.swift` file to install the latest version.

 ```swift
 .Package(url: "https://github.com/bppr/Swiftest.git", majorVersion: 0, minorVersion: 1)